 In true maverick fashion (pun intended), Collins co-founded and led Montreal-based classic menswear brand, Maison Leporem for 4 years, while in medical school — “to cover (my) student expenses and as a much-needed creative outlet”.

-It is this eclectic mix of education, experiences, and passions that he is channeling into leading the Collogh Cares mission of being a “patient-first care company” fighting the scourge of kidney failure.
+It is this eclectic mix of education, experiences, and passions that he is channeling into leading the Collogh Cares mission of being “preventing kidney failure, one family at a time” fighting the scourge of kidney failure.
 In his words, Collogh Cares “is the culmination of my childhood dreams, adult realizations, fortunate/unfortunate personal/family experiences, and God-given talents.”

 Dr. Paula Nwajei is a graduate of All Saints University School of Medicine and Resident Doctor in the Departments of Internal Medicine & Pediatrics at Emory Healthcare, Atlanta, USA.
 She also holds a Hon.
 BSc. in Life Sciences from McMaster University.

 Paula was born in Scarborough, Ontario, Canada but grew up in Lagos, Nigeria.
 At the age of 15, she and her family return to Canada to pursue access to better health care due to a decline in her father’s health.
 Her father’s sudden diagnosis of kidney failure birthed Paula’s interest in Medicine and Health Education; thus beginning her journey in the profession.
-Her early experiences created her ultimate purpose in medicine — to educate and create policies that ultimately reduce healthcare spending and lost productivity, while increasing the average life expectancy in Sub-Saharan Africa.
+Her early experiences created her ultimate purpose in medicine — preventing kidney failure, one family at a time.

 Paula is also on the COVID response team — in collaboration with the Georgia Department of Public health and Center for Disease Control — that provides Medical Education to the general public about the safety precautions to take to reduce the spread and hopefully eradicate the virus.

-Paula is very excited to be a founding member of the team spearheading this initiative to increase dialysis accessibility in Sub-Saharan Africa.
+Paula is very excited to be a founding member of the team spearheading this initiative to prevent kidney failure, one family at a time.

-Justin Egwudo is a pro-sustainability tech professional with close to a decade of experience of creating & managing startup processes, project management and operations management.
+Justin Egwudo is a pro-sustainability tech professional with close to a decade of experience in creating & managing startup processes, project management, and operations management.

 He attended Caleb University, Lagos, where he studied Computer Science and graduated top of his class in 2016.
 While at Caleb, he worked on a Google Online Marketing Challenge where he supported small businesses through google Adwords, increased sales & improved digital adoption amongst businesses, and digital skill development amongst employees.